 Argentineans are a very proud people with a great sense of national identity, yet their relationship with their own country is ambivalent.
 Argentina is still regarded as an emerging country and is strongly oriented towards the USA and Europe.
 The majority of the population has European ancestors and contact with their country of origin is often maintained.
 For Europeans, this is a good starting point for communication.
 But always meet your Argentinian partners on an equal footing.

-In your first conversations with your Argentine business partners, you should keep in mind two basic concepts that are of great importance in the Argentinian business culture: simpatía and buena presencia.
+In your first conversations at a business meeting in Argentina, you should keep in mind two basic concepts that are of great importance in the Argentinian business culture: simpatía and buena presencia.

-Simpatía stands for mutual esteem and embraces a very personal and cordial way of dealing with each other – both with friends and business partners.
+Simpatía stands for mutual esteem and embraces a very personal and cordial way of dealing with each – both with friends and business partners during a business meeting in Argentina.
 Argentineans strive for harmonious coexistence and avoid conflicts as best they can.
 They are therefore very cautious with criticism, especially in their professional lives.
 Even in controversial matters, it is important to protect the other person from losing face in order not to endanger the simpatía.
 Argentineans attach great importance to praise and recognition, so go ahead and say it if you really like something.
 This is a great way to meet the Argentineans’ need for harmony.

 The buena presencia describes both personal appearance and appropriate behaviour, especially in professional life.
 A buena presencia, i.e. a good appearance, requires first and foremost a rather conservative, very proper clothing.
 Men wear suits and ties as well as high-quality shoes that are always perfectly shined.